mwnd/RedisTimeSeries/docs/commands.md

 ### TS.ADD

-Append (or create and append) a new sample to the series.
+Append a new sample to the series.
+If the series has not been created yet with `TS.CREATE` it will be automatically created.

 ```sql
 TS.ADD key timestamp value [RETENTION retentionTime] [UNCOMPRESSED] [CHUNK_SIZE size] [ON_DUPLICATE policy] [LABELS label value..]
 ```

-* timestamp - UNIX timestamp of the sample. `*` can be used for automatic timestamp (using the system clock)
+* timestamp - (integer) UNIX timestamp of the sample **in milliseconds**. `*` can be used for an automatic timestamp from the system clock.
-* value - numeric data value of the sample (double)
+* value - (double) numeric data value of the sample.
+We expect the double number to follow [RFC 7159](https://tools.ietf.org/html/rfc7159) (JSON standard).
+In particular, the parser will reject overly large values that would not fit in binary64.
+It will not accept NaN or infinite values.

 These arguments are optional because they can be set by TS.CREATE: